NOC Tools and Software in 2026: An Operational Perspective

 ino-logobanner-powerbitableau

-Power BI is a Microsoft reporting product that everybody loves because it's free and quite powerful.
-And then there's Tableau, which is decidedly not free, but somewhat more powerful.
-They’re both cloud-based as well as on-premise solutions.
-But both of them are fundamentally business intelligence tools that allow you to build dashboards and visualizations to help you understand data.
-They can take complex data and allow you to analyze and present them in a simple, digestible way.
+Power BI is a Microsoft reporting product that many organizations start with because Power BI Desktop is free and fairly capable.
+Power BI Pro (required for sharing and collaboration) runs $10/user/month, and Premium tiers go up from there.
+Tableau is more expensive, but somewhat more powerful for complex visualizations.
+Both are available as cloud-based and on-premise solutions.
+Both are fundamentally business intelligence tools that let you build dashboards and visualizations to understand data.
+They can take complex data and allow you to analyze and present it simply.

-In the NOC, these tools help teams understand, for example, how much time is being spent handling issues, how many tickets are being generated over time, or more granularly, how individual engineers are performing.
+In the NOC, these tools help teams understand how much time is being spent handling issues, how many tickets are being generated over time, or more granularly, how individual engineers are performing.

 Snowflake and AWS Redshift